Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Method

 Encoding long contexts with pre-trained Transformers is often infeasible due to the quadratic computational cost and the model's limited context window.
 To overcome this problem, we focus on recurrent KV cache compression approaches that allow the processing of infinite context under limited resources and context windows.
 Here, we describe the encoding process in detail, discuss key efficiency benefits, and present our early exit strategy that provides further efficiency gains when using recurrent chunked forwarding to create context embeddings.

-\textbf{Recurrent chunked forwarding.} To process extremely long inputs under limited computational budget and context windows, several KV cache compression methods \citep{xiao2023efficient, zhang2023h2o, oren2024transformers, kim2024infinipot} suggest using an iterative approach.
-This approach repeatedly compresses the previous input's KV cache and forwards a small portion of the remaining input based on the compressed cache.
-While many existing works demonstrate their context extrapolation capabilities by applying KV cache eviction when processing every token \citep{xiao2023efficient, zhang2023h2o}, this process can become extremely slow for long inputs as it is not parallelizable.
-Instead, we segment the long input into larger chunks (32k tokens for our experiments) and apply KV cache compression after forwarding each chunk to better utilize parallel computation.
+\textbf{Embedding extraction with recurrent chunked forwarding.} To process extremely long inputs under limited computational budget and context windows, we adopt an iterative KV cache compression approach \citep{xiao2023efficient, zhang2023h2o, oren2024transformers, kim2024infinipot}.
+Specifically, we segment the long input into larger chunks (32k tokens for our experiments) and apply KV cache compression after forwarding each chunk to better utilize parallel computation.
+For KV cache compression, we employ attention-based token eviction following H2O \citep{zhang2023h2o}.

-For KV cache compression, we employ attention-based token eviction following H2O \citep{zhang2023h2o}, which uses cumulative attention scores as a signal to determine the most significant context.
-We retain the tokens that receive the highest attention scores in the KV cache.
 After compression, we reassign the position IDs so that the tokens in the compressed cache have consecutive position IDs.
 This position reassignment allows the model to handle longer sequences beyond its pre-trained context limit.

-The recurrent chunked forwarding approach enables the encoding of very long sequences with limited computational resources because it encodes all inputs conditioned on a limited KV cache.
-This bypasses the need to store a large KV cache corresponding to the long input or compute expensive self-attention on the long input.
-Meanwhile, it allows the model to encode the inputs in a way that's aware of the previous context, thanks to the presence of such information in the compressed KV cache.
+Unlike existing approaches that aim to directly use these compressed KV cache for generation, we use it only to construct context embeddings that will later be used to identify which part of the input is required for generating a response.

 \textbf{Early exit.} Utilizing a compressive approach for creating embeddings introduces an additional benefit: efficiency can be further improved by employing an early exit strategy.
 As observed in \Cref{sec:method-embedding}, high-performing embeddings are often available in the lower Transformer layers.
-Therefore, forwarding the inputs through the remaining layers after the topmost layer used for embedding extraction is unnecessary and can be skipped.
+Therefore, forwarding the inputs through the remaining layers after the topmost layer used for embedding extraction is unnecessary.
 The proposed early exit strategy reduces both computation and memory requirements because we do not need to keep the KV cache for the upper layers.